SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Threshold for the user-defined elements was not always adopted
+- Increased number of animation points to 5
+- If consumption is negative, this was not displayed
+- Elements can now be selected (rectangle or circle)
+- Data point load reduced by 90%, as the configuration is now only loaded when it starts or changes (previously when the values changed)
+- Icons are realigned when resizing the element
+- Cleaned up the admin interface

 ### 1.0.1 (2022-08-19)
 - cleaned up Admin-Interface
 - possible, to choose objects via Object-Browser